- Application & Interview Preparation

 As a member of The National Law School Consortium (NLSC), we hold job fairs in various U.S. legal markets.
 The National Law School Consortium is an association of ten top public law schools from across the United States.
 Employers who participate in these job fairs include a cross-section of large firms, medium-sized firms and government employers.
-We will be participating in the following off-campus job fairs in 2019:
+We will be participating in the following off-campus job fairs in the 2020-2021 school year:

 - Washington, D.C. – February 5